jonnybateman/Spring-Boot-Rest-API-Demo/README.md

         // Login the user and receive JWT token for further HTTP requests

-        // Create instance of Login Request DTO, this will be used for the body of
+        // Create instance of JwtLoginRequestDTO, this will be used for the body of
         // our login HTTP request.
-        LoginRequestDTO loginRequest = new LoginRequestDTO("username", "password");
+        LoginRequestDTO jwtLoginRequestDTO = new LoginRequestDTO("susan", "fun123");

-        // Need to convert the login request DTO instance to a JSON string.
-Use Google's
+        // Need to convert the JwtLoginRequestDTO instance to a JSON string.
-        // GSON library.
         Gson gson = new Gson();
-        String loginBody = gson.toJson(loginRequest);
+        String loginBody = gson.toJson(jwtLoginRequestDTO);

-        // Formulate the HTTP login request for user authentication.
+        // Formulate the HTTP request for user authentication.
         HttpRequest authenticationRequest = HttpRequest.newBuilder()
           .uri(new URI("https://cqueltech.com/restapi-0.0.1-SNAPSHOT/api/login"))
           .header("Content-Type", "application/json")